Windsurfing

 Freestyle and Wave are judged competitions, the sailor with the best technique and diversity wins.
 Olympic Boardsailing, Formula windsurfing, Slalom and Super X are races where many sailors compete on a course, and Speed Racing is a race where sailors compete on a straight 500 m course in turns.

-Obviously, the experts will not enjoy lake windsurfing as much as windsurfing on the sea, but for all the other ones, this will be such a great opportunity to learn and to enjoy your time.
+Obviously, the experts will not enjoy lake windsurfing as much as windsurfing on the sea, but for others, this will be such a great opportunity to learn and to enjoy your experience.

-Overall, it is totally possible to have a very enjoyable windsurfing session on many French Lakes.
+Due to the reduced size of a lake, you will need to turn more often and are therefore more likely to fall.
+It is very possible to have an enjoyable windsurfing session on many French lakes.
 Actually, there are around 250 spots where you can surf in France.